The design and threat model for Phantom Vault 0.1.0 (early software).

 Key distinction: Secrets used AS environment variables by well-behaved programs are fine.
 Secrets used AS command arguments, piped through text processing, or tested conditionally are blocked.

-| 0.4.0 | Secure Enclave / FIDO2 integration |
+| Hardware root of trust | Secure Enclave / TPM 2.0 / FIDO2 key backing | Planned |